 American hops are appreciated throughout the world for their bold, intense flavors.
 “Citrusy” is the most common word you hear to describe American hops, but that’s just the start.
 There is an amazing range of character in American hops, and you’ll encounter intensely pine-like, floral, stone-fruity, and woody aromas as you taste all the US has to offer.

-Centennial – this hop is may be referred to as “super Cascade” because of it offers similar aromas.
-It may be thought of as bit more floral, but you can expect a nice balance of flowery and grapefruit-like aromas.
+Centennial – this hop is often referred to as “super Cascade” because it offers similar aromas.
+It may be thought of as a bit more floral, but you can expect a nice balance of flowery and grapefruit-like aromas.

 Columbus – this variety is a potent, showy hop.
 It’s herbaceous and pungent and often draws comparisons to marijuana and pine resin.

 Chinook – this may be the most pine-like hop of them all.
 It features an overtly pine-like aroma with a touch of mellow citrus.

 Citra – the name almost says it all with this one.
 Packed with citrus flavor, Citra was released in 2009 and is a newcomer to the world of beer.
 Along with its orangey citrus character, it has a veritable fruit bowl of aromas including mango, pineapple, passion fruit and peach.

 Simcoe – this hop is wildly popular in the world of hoppy American beers.
 It’s intense and multifaceted aroma is often compared to tropical fruit, pine, sweet onion and grapefruit.

 Mosaic – this hop has quickly become a favorite in the craft beer world since its release in 2012.
 Its flavor is most often compared to blueberries, and is absolutely packed with pungent pine and other fruity notes like pineapple, peach and tangerine.